Home Depot Q2 2021 Earnings Call Transcript

 Brian Nagel

 Okay.
-And that was weighed more towards the first -- the way it weighs out, that was you know was weighed much more towards the first half of the quarter or early in the quarter I guess said better.
+The way you laid it out, I assume that was weighed much more towards the first half of the quarter, or early in the quarter, I guess is better said.

 Craig Menear

 Yes, Brian, for sure.
 It was a unbelievable fast fall.
-But yes, it was -- that was heavily geared towards first part of the quarter.
+Yes, that was heavily geared towards the first part of the quarter.

 Brian Nagel

 Okay.
-And then the second question I have, I know this is off of nuance but as you talk about the strength in the Pro business in your conversations, your connections with your Pro customers, do you think that the jobs that are being taken on now, were those jobs that were started during the pandemic and are only now being able to be fulfilled because the Pros have -- Pros are available to work or these projects are actually sort of starting right now?
+The second question I have, and I know this is awful nuanced, you talk about the strength in the pro business, in your conversations or your connections with your pro customers.
+Do you think that the jobs that are being taken on now, were those jobs that were started during the pandemic and are only now being able to be fulfilled because the pros are available to work?
+Are these projects are actually seriously starting right now?

 Craig Menear

-I think you probably have a combination would be my best guess.
-Don't know that for sure, but we know for example when we talk to Pros that they've had a backlog for some time.
-And so I think clearly there is probably some that have been in the works where they've been waiting to -- customers have been waiting for Pro to start a job and then I think there is probably scenarios where it's a quicker cycle, but we don't really have a way of knowing that.
+I think you probably have a combination, would be my best guess.
+Don't know that for sure.
+We know, for example, when we talk to pros that they've had a backlog for some time.
+I think, clearly, there's probably some that have been in the works where a customer's been waiting for a pro to start a job.
+I think, there's probably scenarios where it's a quicker cycle.
+We don't really have a way of knowing that.

 Richard McPhail

-The National Association of Homebuilders Index has a lot of interesting survey data within it.
-One of the survey components is consumer optimism and intent around projects and we have actually seen intent tick up for small projects, medium-size projects and large projects really sort of sequentially through the year.
-So I think if you kind of take the question off of the backlog and you say what's the intent, it does seem like that homeowners are leaning into projects and you know -- whether it's a Pro or consumer customer, it all essentially is the same customer demand.
-So it looks like the trend is strengthening in project demand.
+The National Association of Home Builders index has a lot of interesting survey data within it.
+One of the survey components is consumer optimism and intent around projects, we have actually seen intent tick up for small projects, medium-sized projects, and large projects really sort of sequentially through the year.
+I think if you kind of take the question off of the backlog and you say, what's the intent, it does seem like that homeowners are leaning into projects.
+Whether it's a pro or consumer customer, it all eventually is the same customer demand.
+It looks like the trend is strengthening in project demand.

 Ted Decker

-And I think if you look at our services business as a proxy, we're certainly seeing that as well as our service business think of these are large projects, carpet installation, cabinet installation, refacing bath, HVAC, those all are strong and accelerating.
+I think if you look at our services business as a proxy, we're certainly seeing that as well as our services business.
+Think of these are large projects, carpet installation, cabinet installation, refacing, bath, HVAC.
+Those all are strong and accelerating.

 Brian Nagel